erSubhashThapa/100daysofcode/r2-log.md

   But our html files aren't getting linted.

-  ## Why Arent HTML Files Getting Linted?
+  ## Why Aren't HTML Files Getting Linted?

   I messed with the `eslint-plugin-html` directory name again to see if that would cause issues.
 It did.
 So I know the html plugin is being accessed.